kafkaesqu3/AIDS/README.md

   * adds an ADDITIONAL authorized_keys file somehwereon the filesystem, and sets sshd_config AuthorizedKeysFile to that location.
 * transfers an executable of your choice to to a location of your choice, and sets an hourly crontab to run the executable
   * executable also runs whenever a user logs in or when a new user is created
-* adds a webshell to the given directory
-  * TODO: Parse apache configs to find webroot
-* sets setuid bit on the following binaries for easy root
+* adds PHP webshell to the given directory.
+Will find the webroot as long as apache's config is in /etc/apache2 sets setuid bit on the following binaries for easy root
   * nano, vi, vim, emacs
   * more, less
   * mv, cp